Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Abstract

 \section{Abstract}

 Exotic high-rank multipolar order parameters have been found to be unexpectedly active in more and more correlated materials in recent years.
 Such multipoles are usually dubbed as ``Hidden Orders'' since they are insensitive to common experimental probes.
 Theoretically, it is also difficult to predict multipolar orders via \textit{ab initio} calculations in real materials.
 Here, we present an efficient method to predict possible multipoles in materials based on linear response theory under random phase approximation.
-Using this method, we successfully predict a pure meta-stable magnetic octupolar state in monolayer $\alpha$-\ce{RuCl3}, which is confirmed by self-consistent unrestricted Hartree-Fock calculation.
-Furthermore, we also predict a fingerprint of orthogonal magnetization pattern produced by this octupolar state, which can be easily detected by experiment.
+Using this method, we successfully predict two pure meta-stable magnetic octupolar states in monolayer $\alpha$-\ce{RuCl3}, which is confirmed by self-consistent unrestricted Hartree-Fock calculations.
+We then demonstrate that these octupolar states can be stabilized in monolayer $\alpha$-\ce{RuI3}, one of which becomes the octupolar ground state.
+Furthermore, we also predict a fingerprint of orthogonal magnetization pattern produced by the octupole moment, which can be easily detected by experiment.
 The method and the example presented in this work serve as a guidance for searching multipolar order parameters in other correlated materials.